tearflake/symp-intro/docs/examples.md

 ## 3️⃣ Executor — Symbolprose

 A symbolic computation graph that multiplies 6 × 7.
+To be nested within a frame.

 ```
 (APPLY